nevalang/neva/operators.md

 #### Map

 Finds pairs that are presented in all maps.
 Does not respect the order.
+Sends result whem last map atrives or As soon as finds that no keys are shared

 #### Struct